AndyClifton/PowerPerformance/README.md

 Click on the "Download ZIP" button on the lower right of this page.

 #Installing and using the package
+Run the following code in the R console:
 ```R
 # identify where the code was downloaded to
 setwd('~/Downloads/')